cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 ### Extend the controller to speed control

-The wheel of differential wheels robots are often controlled in velocity and not in position like we did in the previous example.
+The wheels of differential wheels robots are often controlled in velocity and not in position like we did in the previous example.
 In order to control the motors of the wheels in speed you need to set the target position to the infinity and the set the desired speed:

 > ```c